KanayaPatel/CAHOOTS-Gap-Performance-Analysis/README.md

 Ensure that Python 3.13 is installed on your device.
 Then, open a PowerShell terminal and navigate to the DSiA directory.
 Run the following command to install all required packages: ```pip install -r "requirements.txt"```

+As an additional requirement, make sure to have Jupyter Notebook installed on your device (all of the actual files are notebooks!).
+Here is a tutorial to install Jupyter Notebook: [INSTALL JUPYTER](https://jupyter.org/install)

 ## How to Run
 Before running any files, ensure you have read and completed all steps in the [Setup and Installation](#setup-and-installation) section.